-ANSWER: Thank you for your thoughtful comment.
+ANSWER: We would like to thank the reviewer for highlighting this and do agree with the suggestion.
 We have now added the following discussion into the Discussion section of the manuscript.

 "The CPE method leverages energy profiles derived from pairwise amino acid interactions, where each dimension of the energy vector corresponds to specific amino acid pairs.
-This structured, physically grounded representation makes the data more intuitive and interpretable because the calculated energy values directly reflect biologically meaningful aspects of protein interactions, such as stability, folding, and molecular dynamics.
+This structured, physically grounded representation makes the data more intuitive and interpretable because the calculated energy values are likely to directly reflect biologically meaningful aspects of protein functions?, such as stability, folding, and molecular dynamics.
 This clarity allows researchers to trace protein similarities back to the underlying energy landscapes, which are well-established in protein science.